apache/pulsar-site/docs/client-libraries-java-setup.md

 </dependency>
 ```

-#### Gradle
+#### Gradle {#pulsar-bom-gradle}

 If you use Gradle, add the following information to the `build.gradle` file.

 :::note

 Please notice that when using Spring Boot and the default Gradle  build with the Spring Dependency Management plugin (`io.spring.dependency-management`), it is necessary to use Spring Dependency Management plugin features to configure the Pulsar version.
-Please refer to the next section for more details.
+Please refer to the [Spring Boot using Gradle](#spring-boot-gradle) section for more details.

 :::